rabelohigor/Light/README.md

 Light is an iOS app that changes the screen from black to white, and back again, whenever the user taps the screen.

 # What I learned
+- Constantes, Variables and Data Types
+- Operators
+- Control Flow

+#### SDK
+- Building, Running and Debugging an App
-- Use Xcode documentation;
+- Use Xcode documentation
+- Interface Builder Basics
-- Set breakpoints;
+- Set breakpoints
 - Create oulets and actions.